 I draw on and continue to study an eclectic range of modalities.
-I come from a strength-based, client-centered approach, incorporating mindfulness, self-hypnosis, CBT and other research-proven concepts.
+I come from a strength-based, client-centered approach, incorporating mindfulness and brain science, CBT and other proven concepts.
 I enjoy sharing and exploring resources with clients.

 I have a passion for advocacy and volunteering in organizations that support people with mental illness, history of incarceration, immigrant populations, and other misunderstood or under-served communities.